Morse Fall Scale

 Practical Tips

-• Use the Morse Scale alongside other observations; if a patient has signs of dizziness, confusion, or new mobility problems even with a low score, escalate precautions based on clinical judgment.
+- Use the Morse Scale alongside other observations; if a patient has signs of dizziness, confusion, or new mobility problems even with a low score, escalate precautions based on clinical judgment.
+Reassess the score at regular intervals as specified by your facility protocol, since patient conditions can change rapidly and initial scores may not reflect current risk levels.

-• Mental status scoring requires direct observation—ask the patient about their limitations and watch whether they attempt unsafe activities like reaching too far or standing without support.
+- Mental status scoring requires direct observation—ask the patient about their limitations and watch whether they attempt unsafe activities like reaching too far or standing without support.
+Monitor the patient for signs of fluid overload or dehydration during and after infusion, including changes in vital signs, urine output, and respiratory status.

-• Document specific findings for each domain rather than just the total score; this helps the next shift understand which specific factors are driving the risk and where to focus prevention efforts.
+- Document specific findings for each domain rather than just the total score; this helps the next shift understand which specific factors are driving the risk and where to focus prevention efforts.
+Monitor the patient for signs of fluid overload or dehydration during and after infusion, including changes in vital signs, urine output, and respiratory status.

-• Involve patients and families in fall prevention discussions; explaining the reasoning behind precautions increases compliance with recommendations like using call bells and wearing non-slip socks.
+- Involve patients and families in fall prevention discussions; explaining the reasoning behind precautions increases compliance with recommendations like using call bells and wearing non-slip socks.
+Always use clinical judgment alongside calculated values, as no formula can fully account for individual patient variability and clinical context.

 Frequently Asked Questions